MarinaXP/LegsDayProject-PlantsEdition/README.md

 - **Make indoor plants autonomous :** give them legs!
 Let each plant move toward the light it needs, based on its own requirements.
 - **Build using reclaimed/recycled materials :** avoid 3D printing and make the design as universal and accessible as possible.
-- **Learn & share through robotics : m**ake it fun and collaborative while learning about electronics, sensors, and movement.
+- **Learn & share through robotics as a newbie :** make it fun and collaborative while learning about electronics, sensors, and movement.

 ### What is the project's status? the Bambi walk

 Top speed :  we're crawling at 0.0024 km/h.
 Basically, a snail could laps around this thing.
-But that got me thinking: let's aim for a cruising speed faster than a snail's top sprint an call it snail evasion tech.
+Got me thinking: let's aim for a cruising speed faster than a snail's top sprint an call it snail evasion tech.
 Seriously though, this bot's a bit chunky for these motors, so that's the main thing to fix next.

 ![Demo screen](https://github.com/MarinaXP/LegsDayProject-PlantsEdition/blob/ed93e05ee79a69bcc0ebe839201a5132297b9921/screens/demo_screen.gif?raw=true)